fuzz-productions/iOSPlaybook/documentation.md

  <details><summary>Rule of Thumb</summary><p>

 - Your code should be documented.
 You shouldn't trust future you's ability to understand what current you is thinking.
 - Documentation is more than just providing Apple-like documentation on functions.
-It is providing clear, contextual knowledge about code when and where necessary to aid other developers' understanding.
+It is providing clear, contextual knowledge about code when and to aid other developers' understanding.

 - A simple library that is often used to centralize documentation in a remote repo is [Jazzy](https://github.com/realm/jazzy)

 </p></details>